Islamic Consultative Assembly: Leadership

 Members of Parliament elect their speaker and deputy speakers during the first session of Parliament for a one-year term.
 Every year, almost always in May, elections for new speakers are held in which incumbents may be re-elected.

-The current Speaker of Parliament is Mohammad Bagher Ghalibaf, with First Deputy Speaker Ali Nikzad and Second Deputy Speaker Abdolreza Mesri.
+The current Speaker of Parliament is Mohammad Bagher Ghalibaf, with First Deputy Speaker Hamid-Reza Haji Babaee and Second Deputy Speaker Ali Nikzad.